richarddanipog/flight-copilot/README.md

     def search(self, query: FlightQuery, limit: int = 10) -> List[Itinerary]: ...
 ```

-This means you can swap AmadeusClient for Skyscanner, Airlabs, or another adapter without touching the rest of the system.
+This means you can swap TravelpayoutsClient for Skyscanner, Airlabs, or another adapter without touching the rest of the system.

 ---